Published: June 1, 2026 | Last updated: July 6, 2026

 Beaches Outside the State Park

-If you take the bike ride to the Ocean Park neighborhood you’ll pass a number of beaches and it’s only 2 miles away.
-Because you’re on a bicycle you can easily access these semi-private beaches.
-What is semi-private?
-A beach that is public but the parking is restricted to residents only.
-Whether it’s street parking or a small parking lot you can avoid that by riding a bike.
+If you take the bike ride to the Ocean Park neighborhood (only 2 miles away), you’ll pass a number of beaches.
+Because you’re on a bicycle, you can easily access these semi-private beaches — public sand, but parking restricted to residents.
+On a bike, you roll right past the “residents only” signs.
+No questions asked.

 Ocean Park Subs & Grocery

-This is a deli/bakery/grocery store.
-A perfect pit stop for something simple.
-Across the street is a nice park with gazebo.
-Take your lunch there and enjoy.
+A deli/bakery/grocery store.
+Perfect pit stop for something simple.
+Across the street is a nice park with a gazebo — take your lunch there and enjoy.

 Ocean Park Soda Fountain